01 What exactly is an ERP data migration?

 The phased cutover, by site, by domain or by data family, reduces unit risk.
 In exchange, you have to run two systems in parallel, with temporary synchronizations that carry their own cost.

 The choice of approach matters less than the nature of the tooling.
-One-off scripts written for "the big day" survive neither iterations nor exceptions.
-An asynchronous migration chain, where each record moves, fails and is replayed individually, turns the migration into a repeatable system, whatever cutover strategy you pick.
+One-off scripts written for "the big day" survive neither iterations nor exceptions: they are written once, tested on a convenient extract, and discover the real data on the worst possible day.

-06 The five phases of a controlled migration
+07 The five phases of a controlled migration

 Our full methodology details each phase; in short: